PKF Francis Aickin Limited, Far North, New Zealand

-Without trying to scare you too much, you are now responsible for ensuring that every student in your school has the opportunity to realise their full potential.
-That in itself is an enormous task.
-However it doesn’t stop there.
-You are also responsible for the curriculum taught in the School and the employment of the School Principal, teachers and support staff.
-You are responsible for all property and financial matters, and for ensuring that the school premises are a safe environment for students, staff and visitors.
+Trustees are also responsible for the curriculum taught in the school as well as employing the school principal, teachers and support staff.
+And trustees are responsible for all property and financial matters, and for ensuring that the school premises are a safe environment for students, staff and visitors.

-You need to be asking questions to ensure that the tasks you have delegated are being performed properly.
-Remember you can delegate the task but you cannot delegate your responsbility.
+Trustees need to be asking questions to ensure that tasks they have delegated are being performed properly.
+Remember, trustees can delegate the task but they cannot delegate their responsibility.

-After all of this you may now be regretting putting your hand up.
-There is no need to be concerned.
-The NZ School Trustee Association (NZSTA) offer many free training courses and seminars for Trustees.
 In my first term of office I attended a number of these.
-The most valuable outcome from these courses was the connection with other Trustees around the Far North.
-Sharing ideas and experiences which we could all take into our respective schools and kura.
+The most valuable outcome from these courses was the connection with other trustees around the Far North, as well as sharing ideas and experiences which we could all take back to our respective schools and kura.

-This will sound a bit like a broken record, but providing you focus your decision making on ensuring that every student has the opportunity to realise their full potential, you will not go far wrong.
+This will sound a bit like a broken record, but providing trustees focus on their decision-making to ensure every student has the opportunity to realise their full potential, they cannot go far wrong.

 Finally and most importantly, do not be scared of asking the difficult questions.
-You are responsible for the governance of the School and therefore you need to understand what is happening.
-Do not allow yourself to be fobbed off by the principal or another trustee.
+Trustees are responsible for the governance of the school and therefore need to understand what is happening.
+Do not be fobbed off by the principal or another trustee.
 If you do not understand the answer, for whatever reason, ask them to explain further.

-On behalf of your tamariki, I thank you for standing up and putting yourself forward.
-Good luck with the next three years and remember if you need help, call out to one of your fellow school trustees or the NZSTA.
+On behalf of the future of your tamariki, I thank you for standing up and putting yourself forward.
+Good luck for the rest of your three year term and remember, if you need help, chat with one of your fellow school trustees or the NZSTA.

-We will be running a free seminar for school trustees to help them understand financial reports during the next school term.
+We are considering running a free seminar for school trustees to help them understand financial reports, please contact us if you are interested.